nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_medications.md

 ## Section content banner ##

 Provider message describing at a summary level how they have populated this section.
-Also includes the warning message where medications prescribed elsewhere have been excluded.